 - There are two versions of the data regions feature: Enterprise data regions and Fundamental data regions.
-To view move progress, you need Enterprise data regions, which is included with a Google Workspace Enterprise Plus subscription.
+To view move progress, you need Enterprise data regions, which is included with Google Workspace Enterprise Plus, Education Plus, and Education Standard.

-- Data region reports only summarize move progress for Enterprise Plus users.
+- Data region reports summarize move progress only for Enterprise Plus, Enterprise Standard, Education Plus, and Education Standard users.

 - For a feature comparison between Enterprise data regions and Fundamental data regions, see Compare editions.
 For instructions on upgrading your service, see Switch to Enterprise Plus.

 Move progress is calculated based on a combination of service, user, and region.

 For a service within a selected region, a user account is moved to the new region when all of that user’s covered data is stored at rest in the new region.

 For example, if there are 10 Gmail users being moved to the European region and six of those users’ accounts have completed the move, the Gmail move completion percentage is 60%.

 Within a specific region, a user’s covered data is moved to the new region when all of that user’s covered data is stored in the new region.

 Why does the move take longer for some services?

 For example, the amount of user data for Google Calendar is usually significantly less than the Drive data for the same user.
 So, the covered Calendar data will probably finish moving before the covered Drive data.